icopy-site/awesome-cn/docs/awesome/Awesome-Sitecore.md

 - [Sitecore Host Plugins](https://github.com/JuliusAngwenyi/SitecoreHostPlugins) - Sitecore Host Plugins for extending Sitecore Identity Server.
 - [Basic Sitecore Host Application](https://github.com/georgechang/schost-basic) - A basic Sitecore Host application that displays a demo web page.

+## Sitecore Search

+- [Sitecore Search Starter Kit](https://github.com/Sitecore/Sitecore-Search-TS-SDK-Starter-Kit) - A website example This repository has an example implementation of a content website using the Sitecore Search JS SDK integrating with Sitecore Search services with the supports of event tracking.

 ## Sitecore Send

 - [Sitecore Send Postman Collection](https://github.com/neilkillen/SitecoreSendPostmanCollection) - A postman collection derived from converting the Sitecore Send API Blueprint specification to Open API for use within Postman.